pagkly/Zed/Investopedia3/Theoretical Value (Of A Right) Definition.md

 Theoretical Value (Of A Right) Definition
 ## What is the Theoretical Value (Of A Right)?

-The theoretical value (of a right) is the value of a [subscription right](https://www.investopedia.com/terms/s/subscription_right.asp).
-During the period of time when a new [rights offering](https://www.investopedia.com/terms/r/rightsoffering.asp) is announced up until three days before the subscription rights expire (known as the [cum rights](https://www.investopedia.com/terms/c/cumrights.asp) period), the value of the right is specific and can easily be calculated.
+The theoretical value (of a right) is the value of a [[subscription right]](https://www.investopedia.com/terms/s/subscription_right.asp).
+During the period of time when a new [[rights offering]](https://www.investopedia.com/terms/r/rightsoffering.asp) is announced up until three days before the subscription rights expire (known as the [[cum rights]](https://www.investopedia.com/terms/c/cumrights.asp) period), the value of the right is specific and can easily be calculated.
 To calculate the value of a right during the window in which it is effective, and investor must be told the subscription price and the number of rights required to buy one share of stock.
 With that information the value of the right can be calculated using the following formula:

 (Stock Price - Rights subscription price per share) / (Number of rights required to buy one share + 1)